marqo-ai/marqo/CONTRIBUTING.md

 You can submit bug reports on our GitHub repo

 ### Contributing code
 We welcome contributions to the codebase.
+Here are some coding guidelines to follow:
+* Where possible, we explicitly state the arg names when calling a function.
+  This makes refactoring easier.
+If possible, use `func(a=1, b=2)` rather than `func(1, 2)`

 ### Error usage
 - Errors raised that concern non-user-facing functionality